vijay-vadali/agenticai-sql-assistant/README.md

-# 🧠 Agentic SQL Assistant
+# 🧠 AgenticAI SQL Assistant

 A natural language interface to query structured data using **LangChain Agents**, **OpenAI's GPT**, and **Streamlit**.
 This assistant enables non-technical users to explore complex SQL databases using plain English.